 20. KineMaster Premium: Easy interface for complex video projects

 KineMaster is a free video editor that provides the user with powerful features if you are willing to pay the premium subscription fee of $3.99.
 This subscription includes a huge array of special effects and filters, the ability to work in many different layers, and the option to export your video in high resolution without a watermark.

-When it comes to video editors for iPhone, you have a lot of options — both free and paid.
+When it comes to video editor apps for iPhone, you have a lot of options — both free and paid.
 While we’ve narrowed down this list to include only our favorites, the best way to discover your own preferred video editor is to try them out for yourself.
 And if you ever need to turn your video into something more lightweight, try converting the video into a GIF on your iPhone,